 Presenters included representatives from the Early Learning Network’s five research teams and assessment team:

 - University of Nebraska–Lincoln

 - University of North Carolina at Chapel Hill

 - University of Virginia

-Early childhood experts will facilitate panel discussions on the research, offer their reflections and provide space for dialogue.
+Early childhood experts facilitated panel discussions on the research, offered their reflections and provided space for dialogue.

-A select group of early childhood professionals from across the U.S. have been invited to participate, including:
+A select group of early childhood professionals from across the U.S. were invited to participate, including:

 - Federal/state partners